Effective Date: 10/07

 All security transactions entered into by the Library shall be conducted on a delivery-versus-payment (DVP).
 Securities shall be held by a safekeeping agent designated by the Library and evidenced by safekeeping receipts.

-The transactions approved by the Finance Committee shall be included in the following month's Treasurer's Report.
+The transactions approved by the Treasurer or Board President shall be included in the following month's Treasurer's Report.
 This report shall include:

 - Security Type